 Protection From A Stock Market Crash

-Depending on the type of annuity you choose, you can protect your principal and your earnings from loss during market downtowns.
+Depending on your type of annuity, you can protect your principal and earnings from loss during market downtowns.
 A fixed annuity, for example, offers a fixed rate of interest over the life of the contract and protects both your principal and interest from loss for the entire term of

 the guarantee period you choose.

 A fixed index annuity tracks a market index and provides growth opportunities in line with the index’s performance.
 In addition, any gains are “locked-in” annually, so if the index underperforms in a given year, your previous earnings are protected, guaranteeing that your annuity won’t lose value in a market downturn.

 Providing An Inheritance For Beneficiaries